Priyajha4203/Askaria_Chatbot/README.md

 🎓 AskAria: College Admission Chatbot

-AskAria is an intelligent admission support chatbot designed for Arya College of Engineering & IT.
+AskAria is an intelligent admission support chatbot designed for Aravali College of Engineering & Management.
 It helps students with admission queries, fee structures, and more using real-time responses powered by LangChain and Mistral API.

 ## 🚀 Features